 Units will be issued on any banking day in Austria.

-The issue price is the unit value plus a fee per unit of up to 5% to cover the management company's issuing costs.
+The issue price is the unit value plus a fee per unit of up to 2%, and the subscription fee may be charged for the benefit of the fund assets.